BPQ Home BPQ32 Home

 BPQ32 now supports WINMOR.
 WINMOR is a soundcard-based protocol, and is implemeted as standalone program, the WINMOR Virtual TNC, supplied by The Amateur Radio Safety Foundation.
 It operates in two modes, ARQ which is an error free connected mode, and FEC which is a datagram mode with some error correction, but is not error-free.
 ARQ is optimised for message transfer on HF, I see it's main use to be mail forwarding on HF between BBS systems, or from a user PMS to the BBS.
 It can be used for interactive access to the network, but isn't optimised for this use.
 BPQ32 supports using FEC as a simple unconnected realtime QSO mode.

 The Virtual TNC may be downloaded from the files section of the Yahoo WINMOR group.
-I suggest you install it in a subdirectory of your BPQ32 directory.
+The TNC needs write access to it's install directory, so don't install it in a protected directory, such as "Program Files", if running on Vista or Win 7.
 Some configuration is done using the Help/Basic Setup option of WINMOR TNC.exe.
 Set your Callsign and Locator, registration key if you have one, and select the sound devices that you want to use.
 Normally you can leave the TCPIP port number at the default of 8500.
 You only need to change this if you are already using that port, or want to run two or more copies of WINMOR TNC.

-The driver supports PTT control via a serial port, using the DTR and/or RTS control lines, or ICOM CI-V commands, via the Rig Control Driver.
+The driver supports PTT control via a serial port, using the DTR and/or RTS control lines, or ICOM or Kenwood CI-V commands.

 The driver now accepts calls to any of your APPLnCALLS, and routes connects to the specifed application.